simon-brooke/the-great-game/doc/Dynamic-consequences.md

 and it must be pretty clear that the full range of potential responses is extremely large.
 Consequently, it's impossible that all non-player character speech acts can be voice acted; rather, this sort of generated speech must be synthesised.
 But a consequence of this is that the non-player character's facial animation during the conversation also cannot be motion captured from a human actor; rather, it, too, must be synthesized.

-This doesn't mean that speech acts by non-player characters which make plot points or advance the narrative can't be voice acted, but it does mean that the voice acting must be consistent with the simulated voice used for that non-player character - which is to say, probably, that the non-player character must use a synthetic voice derived from the voice of that particular voice actor.
+This doesn't mean that speech acts by non-player characters which make plot points or advance the narrative can't be voice acted, but it does mean that the voice acting must be consistent with the simulated voice used for that non-player character - which is to say, probably, that the non-player character must use a synthetic voice derived from the voice performance of that particular voice actor in that role.

 ## Dynamic game environment